helipilot50/real-time-reporting-aerospike-kafka/architecture/part-3.md

 The first use case reads the Campaign details, including the KPIs from Aerospike record.

 The second use case subscribes to a GraphQL subscription specific to a Campaign and KPI.
-A subscription message is sent from the `campaign-service` to the `campaign-ui` when the KPI has changed.
+A subscription message with the new KPI value is sent from the `campaign-service` to the `campaign-ui` when the KPI has changed.

 To recap - the Aerospike record looks like this: